arunpraba/reactjs.org/src/content/reference/react/index.md

 ## Context Hooks {/*context-hooks*/}

-*Context* lets a component [receive information from distant parents without passing it as props.](/learn/passing-props-to-a-component) For example, your app's top-level component can pass the current UI theme to all components below, no matter how deep.
+*Context* enables a component [receive information from distant parents without passing it as props.](/learn/passing-props-to-a-component) For example, your app's top-level component can pass the current UI theme to all components below, no matter how deep.

 * [`useContext`](/reference/react/useContext) reads and subscribes to a context.